 - , the effective f-number

-- , the distance from the center of the pupil, normalized to one
+- , the radial distance on the exit pupil plane from its center, normalized to one

 - and , the peak Optical Path Difference from the principal plane of third order SA and Defocus respectively, in wavelengths.